ReznoRMichael/hollow-knight-completion-check/README.md

 Every single penny counts: [Donate any amount](https://www.paypal.me/ReznoRMichael).
 By donating you directly contribute to the purpose of improving the tool for yourself and everyone else.

+> **PayPal supporters are immortalized on the Tool's Web page** with a Lvl indicating the amount of support for the Tool.
+You can get your name/nick immortalized too!
+Donate at least $1 for the Tool development 🙂 You can include the name or nick in the PayPal donation message (optional) or "Anonymous" if you wish to be featured anonymously.
+If you don't want to be featured on the page, please write it in the message too.

 ## General info

 Hollow Knight doesn't have a game completion list in-game.
 There is no easy way to check in-game what specific things you forgot to do or missed for full 112% Game Completion, Hunter's Journal and Achievements.
 Until now!
 I wrote a tool for that for you.